Logiqx/gps-guides/guidance/coros/setup/README.md

 #### Automatic Date and Time

 The time of day on COROS watches can start to drift quite quickly, but this can be avoided by ensuring [auto-sync](https://support.coros.com/hc/en-us/articles/5859961688212-The-watch-is-not-displaying-the-correct-time) is switched on.
 The time will then be kept up-to-date by the COROS app.

+Your COROS will set the time to match your phone, but be sure that your phone is using the date and time provided by the network.
+On Android phones this option is called "automatic date and time", but "set automatically" is also available on the iPhone.

 System -> More Settings -> Date / Time -> Auto Sync